Board

 Zone 1

-Joe was elected as Zone 1 Director with the EMSWCD in 2020.
-He is serving a 4-year term, and his seat is up for election in November 2024.
-Joe serves on the Budget, Land Legacy and Grants committees.
+Mary was elected Zone 1 Director in 2024, serving a 4-year term.
+Mary is Treasurer and serves on the Budget, Land Legacy, and Personnel Committees.

 Laura Masterson : Zone 2 971-645-3293LauraM@emswcd.org